Design-Computing/Design-Computing.github.io/md/week1.md

 - Make sure that you have your dev environment set up.

-- In the week1 folder, complete: - exercise1.py
+- In the week1 folder, complete: - `exercise1.py`

-- write your journal in README.md
+- Write your journal in README.md

   Check out [Mastering Markdown](https://guides.github.com/features/mastering-markdown/) for an intro to how formatting works in markdown (`.md`) files.